social-science-data-editors/template_README/template-README.md

 > INSTRUCTIONS: In general, the specific computer code used to generate the results in the article will be within the repository that also contains this README.
 However, other computational requirements - shared libraries or code packages, required software, specific computing hardware - may be important, and is always useful, for the goal of replication.
 Some example text follows.

 > INSTRUCTIONS: We strongly suggest providing setup scripts that install/set up the environment.
-Sample scripts for [Stata](https://github.com/gslab-econ/template/blob/master/config/config_stata.do),  [R](https://github.com/labordynamicsinstitute/paper-template/blob/master/programs/global-libraries.R), and [Python](https://pip.readthedocs.io/en/1.1/requirements.html) are easy to set up and implement.
+Sample scripts for [Stata](https://github.com/gslab-econ/template/blob/master/config/config_stata.do),  [R](https://github.com/labordynamicsinstitute/paper-template/blob/master/programs/global-libraries.R),  [Python](https://pip.readthedocs.io/en/1.1/requirements.html), [Julia](https://github.com/labordynamicsinstitute/paper-template/blob/master/programs/packages.jl) are easy to set up and implement.

 ### Software Requirements